Hurricane Katrina and Human Health

 .
 This clearinghouse website, compiled by the National Institutes of Health, provides links to a wide variety of useful information regarding the toxicological and environmental health effects of hurricanes and their aftermath.
 Links include information about federal government resources, state agencies, mold, rodents, drinking water and more. (more info)

 - Hurricanes: health and safety.
-The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to Hurricane Katrina.
+The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to hurricanes and other tropical storms.
 The website includes an information spotlight discussing especially important health related information such as mold prevention.
 Also included are hurricane recovery links and information for specific interest groups such as schools, pet sitters, volunteers and evacuees.
 Users may also follow links to other general information regarding hurricane preparedness, flood recovery and weekly mortality and morbidity reports. (more info)